 - Coldwater (generally): 56 F (13.5 C) – 68 F (20 C)

-Introduce fish into your new setup gradually.
+Introduce fish into your newly set up aquarium gradually.
 Overloading your aquarium by adding all of the fish as soon as you set it up will cause problems.
-Remember your filter will need to build up friendly bacteria to break down the byproducts from your fish.
+Remember, your filter will need to build up beneficial bacteria to break down the waste byproducts from your fish.
 It takes time for the good bacteria to grow, so add fish to new aquariums over 4 to 6 weeks after setting it up.

-Do you really need to quarantine your fish or should you if you have space and the extra tank?
+Do you really need to quarantine your new fish in a separate extra tank?
 The short answer is YES.
-Introducing new fish to a new system will invariably bring its own problems, so why risk it?
+Introducing new fish into your aquarium will invariably bring disease problems, so why risk it?
 Set up a small aquarium with a power filter and add some water from the main aquarium, then introduce the new fish in the quarantine tank for a week or so.
 You should monitor the water quality with your test kit and change the water as needed.
 It is also helpful to medicate the water to treat any common diseases, such as skin flukes or protozoan parasites.
-If there are no problems after a week or two, then move the fish into the main tank.
+If there are no problems after a week or two, then move the fish into the main aquarium.

 Twice daily is enough for feeding adult fish, and maybe more for young fish.
-Only feed as much as will be taken within 3 minutes, otherwise, it will decompose at the bottom of your tank, causing other problems such as high phosphates and nitrates and unsightly algae.
+Only feed as much food each time as will be eaten within 3 to 5 minutes, otherwise, excess food will decompose at the bottom of your aquarium, causing other problems such as high ammonia, phosphate and nitrate and possibly unsightly algae growth.

 Clean your filters regularly according to the manufacturer's instructions.
-Avoid cleaning the sponges in raw tap water; rather, use some of the water siphoned from the tank so the beneficial bacteria are not killed off and only the debris is cleaned away.
+Avoid cleaning the sponge media in raw tap water; rather, use some of the water siphoned from the aquarium so the beneficial bacteria are not killed on the filter media and only the debris is cleaned away.
 If the aquarium filter has media that needs to be changed, don't change all of it at the same time so that the beneficial bacteria aren't depleted.
 Change only one media at each filter cleaning.

-These basic health practices will help you avoid serious health problems and recognize disorders when they do occur.
+These basic resources will help you avoid serious health problems and recognize disorders when they do occur: